15+ budget friendly kids closet organization hacks

 10# Repurposed Craft Organizers

-Small organizers for craft supplies work perfectly for socks, gloves, or hair accessories.
+Small organizers originally designed for craft supplies work perfectly for storing socks, gloves, or hair accessories.
+They save valuable shelf space and keep those tiny items from getting lost in larger bins.

 11# Wire Baskets Under Shelves

-Wire baskets provide extra storage for folded clothes or shoes under existing shelves.
+Wire baskets provide excellent extra storage for folded clothes or shoes right under your existing shelves.
+This smart hack uses that often wasted gap effectively while keeping your closet layout feeling open.

 12# Minimalist Approach